vireslabs/colors/README.md

 ## 🪙 Price

-- Each NFT costs **0.001 ETH**.
+- Each NFT costs **100 MON**.
 - Payment is made directly when minting.

 ## 📦 Where to see your NFT

 - After minting, your NFT will show up in your wallet.
-- You can also view it on [OpenSea Testnet](https://testnets.opensea.io/) or any NFT explorer that supports the **Sepolia** network.
+- You can also view it on [OpenSea](https://opensea.io/collection/colorsnft-323190310) or any NFT explorer that supports the **Monad** network.

 ## ℹ️ Requirements

 - A crypto wallet installed (e.g. [MetaMask](https://metamask.io/)).
-- Some test ETH on the Sepolia network (can be obtained from a faucet).
+- Some MON on the Monad network.
 - A supported browser (Chrome, Firefox, Brave, etc.).

 ## 📄 License